dalenguyen/firebase-wordpress-docs/docs/extensions/firebase-users.rst

 :red:`This is not a standalone product.
 In order to use this extension, you need to install at least Integrate Firebase PRO (v1.21.0) and Firebase WordPress functions (v0.15.0).`

-The sole purpose of this plugin is to help web masters to migrate WordPress users to Firebase.
+The sole purpose of this plugin is to help web masters to migrate WordPress users to Firebase. **This should be done one in production to avoid users duplication!**

 Install the extension
 ----------------------------------